Sunday Services Suspended Until May 10

 Dear People of St. Paul's,

-I am writing to share the news that St. Paul's will be suspending worship during the rest of the month of March.
+I am writing to share the news that St. Paul's will be suspending worship through May 10.
 I know how important the community we share is to everyone, especially in uncertain times, and your staff and leadership are working on ways to keep us connected for spiritual and tangible support.

 In our own parish, I have been working with the Vestry and various leaders to find ways to allow continued gathering for worship in a safe and responsible way.
 In the past two days, we postponed our Tijuana house build, suspended choir rehearsals, and simplified and then suspended Coffee Hour.
 Yesterday afternoon I had a lengthy conversation with our Sr. Warden Bryan Vander Lugt and Dr. Wade Aubry, discussing the possible responses to the virus.
 We finally concluded that the responsible thing to do was to suspend all worship gatherings at the church until we knew more about the spread of the disease.
 We did this for a number of reasons: